PX4/PX4-user_guide/en/flight_controller/crazyflie2.md

 ## Where to Buy

 * [Crazyflie 2.0](https://store.bitcraze.io/collections/kits/products/crazyflie-2-0)
-* [Crazyradio PA 2.4 GHz USB dongle](https://store.bitcraze.io/collections/kits/products/crazyradio-pa): used for wireless communication between QGC and crazyflie 2.0.
+* [Crazyradio PA 2.4 GHz USB dongle](https://store.bitcraze.io/collections/kits/products/crazyradio-pa): used for wireless communication between *QGroundControl* (QGC) and CF2.
 * [Breakout deck](https://store.bitcraze.io/collections/decks/products/breakout-deck): breakout expansion board for connecting new peripherals.
 * [Flow deck](https://store.bitcraze.io/collections/decks/products/flow-deck): contains an optical flow sensor to measure movements of the ground and a distance sensor to measure the distance to the ground.
 This will be useful for precise altitude and position control.
 * [Z-ranger deck](https://store.bitcraze.io/collections/decks/products/z-ranger-deck) has the same distance sensor as the Flow deck to measure the distance to the ground.
 This will be useful for precise altitude control.